-Most Popular Rewards Credit Cards of January 2020
+Best Credit Cards for Rewards of September 2020

 To make things a little easier on you, we’ve put together a list of rewards cards based on what they’re best known for.
 Depending on what you’re looking for, these categories can help you find the best card for you.